melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 In southern California, vermilion rockfish larvae are released between July and March.
 In central and northern California, this release occurs in September, December, and April-June [@Love2002].
-Hyde and Vetter [-@Hyde2009] suggest that low larval dispersal may be due to weak poleward flow of nearshore waters corresponding with peak vermilion larval release.
+Hyde and Vetter [-@Hyde2009] suggest that low larval dispersal may be due to weak poleward flow of nearshore waters corresponding with peak vermilion rockfish larval release.

 Young-of-the-year vermilion rockfish settle out of the water column during two primary recruitment periods per year, first from February to April and a second from August to October,